-I. Students must meet the general student eligibility requirements:

-- A. Demonstrate financial need

-- B. Have a high school diploma, GED or equivalent or have passed an Ability to Benefit Test approved by ED (ATB for health occupations classes only)

-- C. Be enrolled in an eligible program

-- D. Be a US Citizen or eligible non citizen

-- E. Maintain satisfactory academic progress as determined by ANHO.
+- I. Students must meet the general student eligibility requirements: - A. Demonstrate financial need - B. Have a high school diploma, GED or equivalent - C. Be enrolled in an eligible program - D. Be a US Citizen or eligible non-citizen - E. Maintain satisfactory academic progress as determined by ANHO.